AndrewCRMartin/JSAV/README.md

                     div and make it scrollable (e.g. "500px")
 - `labels`        - Array of residue labels
 - `autoLabels`    - Generate sequential labels automatically
+- `submit`        - URL for submitting selected sequences
+- `idSubmit`      - URL for submitting a single sequence where its id/label has been clicked.
+See also `idSubmitKey` and `idSubmitAttribute` which allows other attributes to be passed
+- `idSubmitClean` - Remove non-alpha characters from sequence before submitting
+- `idSubmitAttribute` - Specifies a colon-separated list of attribute values of the sequence object which should be passed to a URL specified with idSubmit.
+Default is 'sequence'
+- `idSubmitKey`   - Specifies a colon-separated list of attribute keys which should be passed to the URL specified with idSubmit.
+- `hideLabel`	        - Label for hide button.
+- `showallLabel`        - Label for Show All button.
+- `deleteLabel`         - Label for delete button
+- `submitLabel`         - Label for submit button
+- `actionLabel`         - Label for action button
+- `toggleDotifyLabel`   - Label for dotify checkbox toggle
+- `toggleNocolourLabel` - Label for nocolour checkbox toggle
+- `sortLabel`           - Label for sort button
+- `exportLabel`         - Label for export buttons

 The Sequence Object
 -------------------